NeuraLegion/sectester-js/packages/runner/README.md

 ```

 In that case after 30 seconds, if the scan isn't finishing or finding any vulnerability, it will throw an error.
+The default timeout value for `SecScan` is 10 minutes.

 ### Usage sample